oisintohak/Farm-To-Fork/TESTING.md

     - Google Chrome: Moto G4, Pixel 2 XL, iPhone/SE, iPhone X, iPad, iPad Pro, Galaxy Fold
     - Mozilla Firefox: Microsoft Lumia 950 (Windows Phone 10.0), Galaxy S9/S9+ (Android 7.0), Galaxy Note 3 (Android 4.3)

-The following details were verified to ensure the website was responsive and the UI and design were consistent on all devices and browser device simulations:
+The following details were verified to ensure the website was responsive and the UI and design were consistent on all devices and browser device simulations, in addition to verifying that access to certain pages was only granted to the correct users and all operations worked as expected:

 - ### All pages